shantanuj/Imitating-primate-infant-visual-development-CNNs/README.md

 ## Model and experiments code for paper: What do CNNs gain by imitating the visual development of primate infants?

-- PyTorch code for paper "What do CNNs gain by imitating the visual development of primate infants" (BMVC 2020) [Paper](https://www.bmvc2020-conference.com/assets/papers/0196.pdf)
+- PyTorch code for paper "What do CNNs gain by imitating the visual development of primate infants?"
+(BMVC 2020; [Paper link](https://www.bmvc2020-conference.com/assets/papers/0196.pdf))

 - This repository primarily conmprises:
 1. Model code for "growing" models (custom variants of VGG and ResNet)